ROI Maximization in Stochastic Online Decision-Making: Competing Against Infinitely Many Policies ( - )

-In this section we show how a countable set of policies can be reduced to a finite one containing all optimal policies with high probability (Algorithm~\ref{algo:reduction}, \esc).
-After this is done, one can run Algorithm~\ref{algo:cape} (\cape) on the smaller policy set, obtaining theoretical guarantees for the resulting algorithm.
+We will show how such a countable set of policies can be reduced to a finite one containing all optimal policies with high probability (Algorithm~\ref{algo:reduction}, \esc).
+After this is done, we can run \cape{} on the smaller policy set, obtaining theoretical guarantees for the resulting algorithm.